FRCTeam3543/Robot-2018-2019/README.md

 	}

-In Java version 8 or higher, in many cases you don't even need to create a separate `.java` file, you can instead use what's called a "lambda" anywhere you require an `Activity`.
-So, for quick-n-dirty activities, you might be able to declare them in-line like this (same example as above).
+In Java version 8 or higher, in many cases you don't even need to create a separate `.java` file, you can instead use what's called a "_lambda_" anywhere you require an `Activity`.
+A lambda is a function, defined inline as a method argument, that the compiler can coerce into implementing the same interface as required by the method argument.
+So, for quick-n-dirty activities, you might be able to declare them in-line like this (reworking the same example as above).

-Under the hood, Java 8+ automatically creates an implementation class for you.
-The key is to factor out the lambda-activity into its own `.java` class file if you find yourself using it over and over again:
+Under the hood, Java 8+ automatically creates an implementation class for you, keeping things way simpler, especially when the alternative is to create an entire `Command` class just to run `robot.claw.open()` when a button is pressed.
+Factor out a `lambda` function into its own `.java` class file if you find yourself using it over and over again:

 	// Teleop.java
 	class Teleop {